 No matter the age of your house, it can experience some type of foundation settlement.
-There are many factors that can cause a home’s foundation to settle.
+Many factors can cause a home’s foundation to settle.
 Fortunately, Tar Heel Foundation Solutions can help determine the cause and perform any repairs that may be needed.

 The opposite of soil that is too wet is soil that is too dry.
 Drought conditions can cause the soil to shrink, leaving little support for the foundation walls.
-In addition, the foundation may sink if the soil contracts.
+Also, the foundation may sink if the soil contracts.

 Poorly Compacted Soil